lroggendorff/dotfiles/README.md

 # dotfiles for fun and not so much profit

-My feeble attempt to take a dotfiles project (which is awesome) intended for bash, and make it work with zsh.
+My feeble attempt to take a dotfiles project (which is awesome) ...and ruin it.

+This is still a fork of @mathias's dotfiles repo, but is slowly but surely diverging.
 - - -

 # Mathias’s dotfiles